Innovations in Critical Policy Analysis : What's the Problem Represented to Be?

 3. Comparing and contrasting WPR and CDA: divergent conceptions of discourse and distinct analytical strategies - Jian Wu

-4. Genealogy and WPR: The importance of Bacchi's questions when evoking a genealogical sensibility - Stephen Kelly
+4. Genealogy and WPR: the importance of Bacchi's questions when evoking a genealogical sensibility - Stephen Kelly

-Part 2: Extending WPR
+PART II: Extending WPR

-5. WPR and construction of the object as lenses to understand governing families through AI technologies: combining epistemologies - Rosalind Edwards and Pamela Ugwudike
+5. WPR and construction of the object as a lens to understand governing families through AI technologies: combining

 7. Where is the problem represented to be? - Tomas Mitander and Andreas Öjehag Pettersson

-8. Emotional problems: post-structural policy analysis and emotional discourses in the case of birth tourism - Stephanie Paterson and Lindsay Larios
+8. Emotional problems: poststructural policy analysis and emotional discourses in the case of birth tourism - Stephanie Paterson and Lindsay Larios

-9. Winding up the future: the crank radio as policy - Lina Rahm and Jorgen Behrendtz
+9. Winding up the future?
+The crank radio as policy - Lina Rahm and Jörgen Behrendtz

-Part 3: Reflecting on WPR
+PART III: Reflecting on WPR

 10. Enabling self-problematising?
 Strategically choosing re-analysis and co-authorship with an attention to difference - Hanne Marlene Dahl

-11. Reflecting on the value of WPR framework as a teaching tool in public policy analysis - John Boswell
+11. Reflecting on the value of the WPR framework as a teaching tool in public policy analysis - John Boswell

 最近チェックした商品